 Emphasize the Broader Importance as You Implement CMMS Software

 One final reason training is vital is that it underscores how pervasive a CMMS program is to an organization.
-It is not uncommon for a person to not understand how her work impacts the activities of other departments.
+It’s not uncommon for a person to misunderstand how his or her work impacts the activities of other departments.
 Training provides an appreciation of how the pieces fit together.

 At DPSI, we have successfully trained thousands of customers and have taught users not just how to implement CMMS software, but how to make the most of our solutions.
-We have been in this industry for nearly 30 years, so we know what works and what doesn’t.
-Contact us today for more information, or request a free demo today.
+With over 30 years of experience in the industry, we know what works and what doesn’t.
+Contact us for more information, or request a free demo today.